 Last reviewed:August 2020

 Show previous versions

 - Related Primary Literature

 - Additional Reading

-The giant spiral galaxy closest to Earth.
-The Andromeda Galaxy is seen in the constellation of Andromeda, which is visible from Earth in the autumn skies.
+The closest spiral galaxy to the Milky Way Galaxy.
+The name of the Andromeda Galaxy (Fig. 1) derives from its appearance in the constellation of Andromeda.
 The galaxy is also known as M31 and NGC 224, based on its entries in two widely used catalogs.
-See also: Astronomical catalogs; Constellation; Messier Catalog
+See also: Andromeda; Astronomical catalogs; Constellation; Messier Catalog; Milky Way Galaxy

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.